abraunegg/onedrive/docs/application-config-options.md

 _**CLI Option Use:**_ `--space-reservation '100'`

 ### sync_business_shared_items
-_**Description:**_ This configuration option controls whether OneDrive Business | Office 365 Shared Folders, when added as a 'shortcut' to your 'My Files' will be synced to your local system.
+_**Description:**_ This configuration option controls whether OneDrive Business | Office 365 Shared Folders, when added as a 'shortcut' to your 'My Files', will be synced to your local system.

 _**Value Type:**_ Boolean